wilkie/blog/posts/code-of-code-ethics.md

 We need to reörient our community so our best effort is facing forward.
 And be constantly held to that ever-self-reflective standard.

-The community has an existing set of ideals which are well-established and well-understood.
+The community has an existing set of ideals which are well-established and well-understood: shift control of technology from tech leaders to everyday people.
 As argued by others, we no longer need to organize solely around software freedom, and can and should push the domain of freedom further.
 This new organization, replacing the role the [FSF](https://www.fsf.org) had in promoting software freedom, will uphold software ethics.
-It will continue to uphold traditional software freedoms as greater access to ethical software is a valuable goal.
+It will continue to uphold traditional software freedoms as greater access to ethical software is still a valuable and complementary goal.

 With modern technology companies and products always quick to ignore certain parts of the population, we need to create this organization with the most diverse and motivated leadership.
-To build off of the established labor of the free-software movement, the community should reclaim its collective ownership of that software.
+To build off of the established labor of the free-software movement, the community must reassert its claim to collective ownership of that software.
 One benefit, here, is that open-source software that would otherwise not apply an ethical license (due to stubbornness, conservatism, or its owner is, well, dead... it happens) can still be part of a new whole due to it already being unburdened by the existing GPL.
 The community can then make use of the current work defining software ethics and reappropriate that to the task of software guidance and review in order to curate this existing body of work into a catalog of ethical software.